 4 Ways to Manage Living With Body Dysmorphia

-Living with body dysmorphic disorder can seem like a daunting task, but there are ways to decrease your sense of stress when considering managing this condition.
-The very best thing to do is to seek out professional assistance, be gentle with yourself, and take it one step at a time.
+Living with body dysmorphia can seem like a daunting task, but there are ways to decrease your sense of stress when considering managing this condition.
+The very best things to do are to seek out professional assistance, be gentle with yourself, and take it one step at a time.

-Here are four steps to assist with your BDD recovery:
+Here are four steps to assist with your body dysmorphia recovery:

 Body dysmorphic disorder impacts most areas of a person’s life.
 Setting realistic expectations about what treatment will achieve and how long that may take will help to manage feelings of self-doubt and frustration with the process.
 At the onset of therapy, it’s helpful to have a discussion with your counselor and psychiatrist about what to expect and the length of treatment predicted so you’re prepared.